sterbini/madxp/README.md

 !## Other section
 ```
-will result in a logic error since, since we woudl try to access the **twiss** table "before" the actual **twiss** command (remember that MADX code is executed in batch at the end of the section).
+will result in a logic error since, since we would try to access the **twiss** table "before" the actual **twiss** command (remember that MADX code is executed in batch at the end of the section).
 The correct approach (the enforced one) is
 ```
 !## Twiss the sequence
  use, sequence=myCell;